tgihf/cyber-reference-notes/username-password-generation/cewl.md

-# CeWL - Custom Wordlist Generator
+# CeWL - Web-Crawling Wordlist Generator

 Generates a wordlist by spidering websites